Rays pitchers combine on 2-hitter in 5-0 win over Blue Jays

 The Rays, in a tight three-way AL wild-card race with Oakland and Cleveland, have won eight of nine.

 Clay Buchholz (1-4) gave up four runs and seven hits over in six innings for the Blue Jays, who have lost 14 of 17.
+It was his third appearance after being sidelined three and a half months by right shoulder inflammation.

+“You’d like to win but for this group it’s a learning experience, a learning curve,” Buchholz said.
+“I think in the near future there will be a lot of wins for this team.”

 Garcia had an RBI double in the first inning before Zunino’s ninth homer made it 3-0 in the second.